 The Nursing 496 Independent Study (NURS 496) involves independent theory course work (i.e., no clinical component).
 The student has the responsibility of initiating a Request for Assignment to NURS 496 in writing before the beginning of the semester for which NURS 496 is requested.
 Students will have completed all 300-level courses prior to enrollment in NURS 496.
-Exceptions to this policy must be cleared through the Associate Dean for Undergraduate Education or the Ross and Carol Nese College of Nursing (Nese CON) Campus Coordinator.
+Exceptions to this policy must be cleared through the Associate Dean for Undergraduate Nursing Education or the Director for Undergraduate Nursing Education.
 The student should request the specific number of semester credits to be assigned.

-- Students are limited to one NURS 496 enrollment in their academic career at Penn State with the • following exception: the student has faculty permission to enroll in a second NURS 496 after all other first-time NURS 496 requests have been granted. - Students who are graduating the semester in which they have requested NURS 496 will be given • enrollment priority. - Enrollment in NURS 496 must be approved by the sponsoring faculty member prior to student • enrollment. - If project sites and/or supervisors are unavailable or are inappropriate, it may not be possible for students • to complete the project of their choice.
+- Students are limited to one NURS 496 enrollment in their academic career at Penn State with the following exception: the student has faculty permission to enroll in a second NURS 496 after all other first-time NURS 496 requests have been granted. - Students who are graduating the semester in which they have requested NURS 496 will be given enrollment priority. - Enrollment in NURS 496 must be approved by the sponsoring faculty member prior to student enrollment. - If project sites and/or supervisors are unavailable or are inappropriate, it may not be possible for students to complete the project of their choice.